mingdedi/InternetSearch-mcp-server/README.md

 **Note**
 The key in the BOCHAAI_API_KEY is merely an example.
-If you need an actual usable key, please visit https://bochaai.com/.
+If you need an actual usable key, please visit [BoCha AI](https://bochaai.com/)